pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 ## Description

-__pdjr-skplugin-meta-injector__ implements a repository-based metadata persistence scheme which supports metadata intialisation, editing of metadata across all Signal K paths and the peristence of dynamic changes to the system's metadata resource.
+__pdjr-skplugin-metadata__ implements a resource provider based metadata model and services which support metadata intialisation, the taking of metadata snaphots, peristence of dynamic metadata updates and the editing of metadata across all Signal K paths.

-The plugin uses the Signal K resource provider as a metadata repository manager and at any one time operates within the context of a single resource type.
+The plugin uses the Signal K resource provider as a metadata repository manager and at any one time operates with metadata from a single, active, resource type.
-Multiple metadata resource types can be purposed for different consumer requirements, for instance, multi-language support.
+Multiple metadata resource types can be purposed for different consumer requirements; examples might include snapshotting, prototyping and multi-language support.

 For a file system backed resource provider, the metadata managed by the plugin is simply a collection of JSON text files stored in the resource folder associated with a particular metadata resource type.

-Within this resource folder, a text file named '*path*' contains metadata properties for the specified Signal K key whilst a file named '*path*.' (note the trailing period) contains metadata properties that apply to all terminal keys below *path* in the Signal K data hierarchy.
+Within this resource folder, a text file named '*path*' contains metadata properties for the Signal K key specified by *path* whilst a file named '*path*.' (note the trailing period) contains metadata properties that apply to all Signal K keys below *path* in the Signal K data hierarchy.
-You can see an example of this hierarchical decomposition mechanism below.
+You can see an example of the use of this hierarchical composition mechanism below.

-The plugin optionally supports an update tracker which persists dynamic metadata changes to the repository and a snapshot mechanism which saves all system metadata to some resource type.
+The plugin optionally supports an update tracker which persists dynamic metadata changes to the repository and a snapshot mechanism which saves all system metadata to a specified resource type.

 The plugin configuration interface includes a simple metadata editor which allows syntax guided and syntax free editing of metadata.

-## Hierarchical decomposition example
+## Hierarchical composition example

 My ship has five fluid storage tanks: a waste tank, two fresh water tanks and two fuel tanks.